RobertBarrow/cv/README.md

 *Objective*: Responsible for roadmap and service delivery of Flagship products and leadership of the solution development team.

-*Experience*:

-Employing Agile product development and project management techniques whilst implementing and integrating products from the Objectway portfolio with various clients' in-house and 3rd party systems.
+* Employing Agile product development and project management techniques whilst implementing and integrating products from the Objectway portfolio with various clients' in-house and 3rd party systems.

 ### Director
 **_Oakley Pond Management Company Limited (Oct 2000 - Present)_**

-*Objective*: Responsible for estate management, fund raising and community relations.
+* Responsible for estate management, fund raising and community relations.

 ## Previous Roles & Employment History

 ### Agile Coach and Transformation Lead
-**_Objectway Limited (Dec 2014 – Feb 2016)_**
+**_Objectway Limited** ~ (Dec 2014 – Feb 2016)_

 *Objective*: Implement Agile at team level across multiple Product centres.

-*Experience*:

 * Coaching Business Analysts, Product Owners, Scrum Masters and Scrum teams in Scrum methodology and best practices.

 * Establishing an iterative and incremental approach to Product development at the team level.

 ### Scrum Master
-**_Objectway Limited (Feb 2016 - Nov 2016)_**
+_**Objectway Limited** ~ (Feb 2016 - Nov 2016)_

 *Objective*: Act as Scrum master for a new team from inception, through exploration and construction phases.

-*Experience*:

 * Running Scrum-based events and ceremonies (Backlog grooming, Sprint planning, Daily stand-ups, Sprint reviews, Retrospectives).